Blindness

 Approx. 134,500 words

-Julianne Moore's character leads her doctor husband (Mark Ruffalo) and others who have been struck blind.
+Julianne Moore's character leads the blind including her doctor husband (Mark Ruffalo).

-Blindness (2008): Feature film; director Fernando Meirelles; writer Don McKellar; featuring Julian Moore, Mark Ruffalo, Alice Braga, Danny Glover, Maury Chaykin, Yusuke Iseya, Yoshino Kimura, McKellar
+Blindness (2008): Film, 121 minutes; director Fernando Meirelles; writer Don McKellar; featuring Julian Moore, Mark Ruffalo, Alice Braga, Danny Glover, Maury Chaykin, Yusuke Iseya, Yoshino Kimura, McKellar

 It's easier to understand why Blindness was not a popular film than it is to understand why the novel was adapted as a film at all.